-These biting insects are a real nuisance and, in many cases, potentially deadly because of their sheer numbers.
+When it comes to pesky summer insects, black flies are at the top of the list.
+These biting insects are a real nuisance and could potentially cause diseases or harm because of their sheer numbers.
 In the most severely affected areas, protecting yourself against black flies can make or break your plans to spend time outdoors.
+Learn about what these insects are, their characteristics, and everything else you need to know.

 WHAT ARE BLACK FLIES?